donaldpminer/edhrec/README.md

 EDHREC is a reddit bot that provides recommendations for edh decks.
 It is built using Python.
 It uses PRAW to interact with Reddit.
 It stores data in Redis.
+It uses an approach called Collaborative Filtering to get the recommendations.

+DISCLAIMER: THIS CODE WILL POST TO REDDIT LIVE.
+PLEASE DON'T SPAM PEOPLE UNLESS YOU KNOW WHAT YOU ARE DOING.

 Original author: /u/orangeoctopus